Your friends are fundraising. Don't miss out, opt in.

 My personal health challenge.

 I was born with curvature of the spine, which didnt cause me any difficulties until my late teens.
 Then diagnosed with ankylosing spondylitis and Psoriatic Arthritis at 22, daily life became more challenging each year.
 Specialists told me at the time I would be in a wheelchair by the age of 40.
 I've had two spinal operations and I was taking a lot of prescribed medicines including opioids for the pain which I believe caused me to have two TIA ( mini strokes).
 So I decided to ditch prescription Opioids and try exercise as my pain relief.
-Although I do still have my weekly injections and a bucket full of daily medication, exercise is definitely not only a healthier option but one that actually works better.
+Although I do still have my weekly injections and a bucket full of daily medication, exercise is definitely not only a healthier option but one that actually works better for my pain.
 Add on Osteoarthritis, Trochanteric Bursitis, Fibromyalgia, nerve tremours, daily migraines and regular blackouts.
-Being autoimmune living with daily chronic pain is hard, but I think of those that have it far worse, Im blessed compared to others.
-Being able to move is a privilege not a given.
+Living with daily chronic pain is hard, but I think of those that have it far worse, Im blessed compared to others.
+Being able to move is a privilege.
 I hope I can encourage others that you can achieve what you think is your impossible.
-We all have personal battles, just live your best life. 🙏
+We all have personal battles, just learn to move with them.🙏

 Thank you for reading and if you're able please donate and support my legs 🤗 or just share my page 🙏 Love & hugs to you all 😘